-2021 2022
+20 22 2023

 ORIGIN OF SUPPLIERS IMPACTS OF PURCHASED VALUE NUMBER OF SUPPLIERS OUT OF TOTAL IMPACTS OF PURCHASED VALUE NUMBER OF SUPPLIERS OUT OF TOTAL

-PROVINCE OF TURIN 22% 44% 20% 41%
+PROVINCE OF TURIN 20% 41% 23% 40%

-PIEDMONT 34% 13% 40% 18%
+PIEDMONT 40% 18% 31% 15%

-LOMBARDY 32% 25% 31% 26%
+LOMBARDY 31% 26% 26% 28%

-ITALY 5% 12% 3% 9%
+ITALY 3% 9% 9% 11%

-ABROAD 7% 6% 6 % 6%
+ABROAD 6% 6% 11% 6%

-Manifattura Tessile Di Nole considers the contribution of our selected and valued suppliers as fundamental.
+Manifattura Tessile DINOLE® considers the contribution of our selected and valued suppliers as fundamental.

 They are chosen on the basis of possession of the necessary technical requirements, as well as for their reliability and safety.
 Doing business in a responsible way, working and improving only inside the company is not enough.
 Therefore, the choice of suppliers, who in turn have to apply virtuous behaviour in the supply chain, is fundamental.
 It is possible to rely on the certification held by suppliers as recognition of such virtue, so as to be able to better know the origin of the product we are going to work on.

 For our partner and core suppliers, we not only believe that the presence of undisputed technical and qualitative characteristics are fundamental, but also that they can guarantee high environmental and social standards.

-60% of our partner and core suppliers owns one or more environmental or social certificates.
-In 2022, all new core suppliers have been screened using environmental and social criteria.
+82% of our partner and core suppliers owns one or more environmental or social certificates.
+In 2023, all new core suppliers have been screened using environmental and social criteria.
 Specifically, as an environmental certification of process, ISO 14001 ensures the adequacy of environmental impacts' control and management system, and the constant pursuit of sustainable and efficient enhancement.
-As environmental certification of product, OEKO-TEX® standard 100 assures that products are free from substances which can lead to environmental or health damages, while suppliers holding Gots (Global Organic Textile Standard) certificate can provide yarn with, at least, 70% of fibers from organic farming, free from harmful chemical substances, ensuring the respect of environmental criteria through the all value chain.
+As environmental certification of product, Oeko-Tex® standard 100 assures that products are free from substances which can lead to environmental or health damages, while suppliers holding GOTS (Global Organic Textile Standard) certificate can provide yarn with, at least, 70% of fibers from organic farming, free from harmful chemical substances, ensuring the respect of environmental criteria through the whole value chain.
 Finally, OHSAS 18001 is a social certification for an adequate control system on workers' safety and health.